Enable OT Programs FAQ

 2. What approach will you take with my child?

 Unfortunately, our OT's cannot provide this answer, without having met your child.
 Goals and appropriate therapy plans are made following assessment and discussion with you.
-Please feel free to ask us about our approaches during the first OT session.
+Please feel free to ask us about our approaches during the first OT session or during your phone call with the Clinical Director, Gina.

 3. Do you accept payment via Autism Funding and At Home Funding?